QuantEcon/lecture-source-jl/rst_files/aiyagari.rst

     const β = 0.96
     const δ = 0.05

-    """
-    Compute wage rate given an interest rate, r
-    """
     function r_to_w(r::Real)
         return A * (1 - α) * (A * α / (r + δ)) ^ (α / (1 - α))
     end

-    """
-    Inverse demand curve for capital.
-The interest rate associated with a given demand for capital K.
-    """
     function rd(K::Real)
         return A * α * (N / K) ^ (1 - α) - δ
     end

-    """
-    Map prices to the induced level of capital stock.

-    ##### Arguments
-    - `am::Household` : Household instance for problem we want to solve
-    - `r::Real` : interest rate

-    ##### Returns
-    - The implied level of aggregate capital
-    """
     function prices_to_capital_stock(am::Household, r::Real)

         # Set up problem